 Some people wear compression socks overnight when recovering from surgery or because of other specific health reasons.
 In those cases, low strength compression is advised (as well as specific instructions from your doctor).

 If you’re healthy, there’s no reason why you should sleep with compression socks on.
 You should put on your compression socks when you wake and take them off before going to bed.
 You can also decide to take them off when you are lounging.
 Whether to take them off when you get home from work is up to you.

 How Do I Wash My Compression Socks?

 If you’re wearing your socks every day, you’ll want at least two pairs.
 That way, you can wear one while the other is drying.
-To clean them, you’ll you want to hand wash them–or wash them cold in the machine–and let them air dry.
+To clean them, you’ll you want to hand wash them–or wash them cold in the machine–and let them air and/or hang dry.
 It’s important to monitor how they feel.
-Like any item, the effectiveness of the compression will wear off after months, so you’ll want to keep an eye out for that and replace them when needed.
+Like any item, the effectiveness of the compression will wear off after about 30 wears, so you’ll want to keep an eye out for that and replace them when needed.